Death Party

 Death Party is an EP by American rock band The Gun Club, released in 1983.
 It is the only official release of the Jim Duckworth and Dee Pop line up of the band which existed for about eight months.

 A scheduled recording session for Tex & the Horseheads, the band Jeffrey Lee Pierce had put together around his girlfriend Linda/Texacala Jones was going to go unused.
 So the Gun Club filled the booking and recorded the Death Party EP with a bassist called Jimmy Joe Uliana who was a friend of Dee Pop's.
 Patricia Morrison was the Gun Club's bassist at the time, but didn't play on the EP because of the recording session's spur of the moment nature.

 Death Party was produced by Chris Stein, although he came to the sessions after most of the recordings were completed.

+Reception

+In a 1983 Trouser Press review, Jim Green speculates that "Pierce may be assessing new stylistic directions", but concludes "this ain't it."
+Green says that Death Party lacks the "singleminded intensity of Gun Club's [albums]."
+He also says that "[t]he songs...sound like leftovers" and that the "record treads water more than anything else."